dooleyneal/bp3-foundations-capstone/README.md

-This application is designed to allow th user to build grocery lists with seeded Postgres data.
+This application is designed to allow the user to build grocery lists with seeded Postgres data.
 To use this app, install the following dependencies: axios, express, dotenv, cors, pg, pg-hstore, and sequelize.